makevoid/circle_payments_fetcher/README.md

 Replace `<API_KEY>` with your cirle API key

-The command will create a `payments.yml` containing all the info for each Circle payment
+The command will create a `payments.yml` file containing all the info for each Circle payment

 ---